Mission is for kids, too!

 Even as kids we can start getting involved in God’s global mission.
 We can tell our friends and neighbours—who may be from different cultures—about Jesus.
 We can also help others know about Jesus across the world from right here in Australia.
 Here are a few ideas to help get you started:

 The missionaries around the world who are telling people about Jesus need help.
 And who’s the best helper?
 God!
 That’s why it’s so good to pray and ask God to help CMS missionaries share the good news about Jesus.
-If you would like to get more involved in supporting CMS missionaries, get a copy of Pray Around the World – Issue 16 – it’s is a special activity book designed just for kids like you, full of activities to help you study the Bible, pray for missionaries and learn about global mission.
+If you would like to get more involved in supporting CMS missionaries, download Kids Prayer Sheets and Kids Activity Sheets—they’re especially designed just for kids like you, full of activities to help you study the Bible, pray for missionaries and learn about global mission.

 CMS missionaries are all over the world!
 That’s because we are trying to build a world that knows Jesus.
 But they can’t do it alone!
 As well as trusting God, they need our help.
 It’s great for us to know as much as we can about them and the places where they are going, so that we can pray that God will use them to do his work.
 And did you know that by praying, and helping in other ways, the Bible actually teaches that we are their partners too? (see Philippians 1:3-5).